ibm-cloud-docs/monitoring/iam_work.md

 ## Granting permissions to a Devops user to manage the service within a resource group
 {: #devops_rg}

-As a **Devops user**, you must have permissions to run the following actions:

-* Provision a service instance
-* Delete a service instance
-* View details of a service instance
-* Create a service ID

-Therefore, you need an IAM policy for the IBM Cloud Monitoring with Sysdig service with the platform role **Editor**.
+You need an IAM policy for the IBM Cloud Monitoring with Sysdig service with the platform role **Editor**.

 Complete the following steps to assign a user editor role to the IBM Cloud Monitoring with Sysdig service within the context of a resource group: